There are hundreds of free bitcoin faucets out there paying into a range of different microwallets, including the popular CoinPot service.

 But as CoinPot is relatively new on the microwallet scene, many people may be asking what are the CoinPot faucets?

 CoinPot was launched in July 2017, at which time it served the Moon Bitcoin, Moon Litecoin, Moon Dogecoin, Bit Fun and Bonus Bitcoin faucets.
-The official site can be found here, with the bitcoin browser mining page here.

 In November 2011 CoinPot started supporting Dash and Bitcoin Cash, alongside the existing cryptocurrencies, although at his stage there were not faucets actually linked to these currencies.